Keele Campus: York Lanes

 York Lanes is a two-storey mall at the Keele campus of York University in Toronto, Ontario.

 The lower level has restaurants and retail stores including the York University Bookstore at the east end, as well as the on-campus medical office.
 Offices for faculty of various departments as well as various student groups are located on the second floor.
-As of November 2013, the restaurants in York Lanes include Hero Burger, Popeyes, Sakura Japanese Restaurant, Qoola Frozen Yogourt Bar, Thaï Express (halal certified), The Campus Bubble Tea, The Great Canadian Bagel, Second Cup, Z-Teca, La Prep, Indian Flavour, Falafel Hut, Cucinetta Italian Cafe, and Berries & Blooms.
-Shopsy's, a sports bar grill, opened in late 2013.
+As of November 2024, the restaurants in York Lanes include Hero Burger, Popeyes, Sakura Japanese Restaurant, Qoola Fresh, Thaï Express (halal certified), The Campus Bubble Tea, The Great Canadian Bagel, Aroma Espresso Bar, Z-Teca, La Prep, Chaska, Pita Land, Cucina Italian Cafe, and Sushi Shop.

 The layout of the mall is rectangular (long in the East-West direction).
 It is divided into three sections (arbitrarily based on the bends of the corridor, and not on any other difference between the sections or their contents).
 One main corridor runs along its length.
 Slightly diagonal towards the South-West corner at the start (the West Market), then East-West (The Main Wing), and finally turning south for a short span at the East end (the East Market).
 There is one branch off to a North exit where the West Market meets the Main Wing (where the corridor bends), and there is also a door to a narrow passageway at the West end (just adjacent to the bookstore and opposite the main East exit) to another back exit to the North.

-A multi-level parking structure at the rear replaced the old parking lot.
+There is a two-storey parking garage north of the mall.